 Signals enter the oscilloscope through the channel I and 2 inputs.
 The vertical preamplifiers are accurate, wide-band amplifiers connected to a voltage divider attenuator network.
 The incoming signals are routed through the input coupling switch to the preamplifier/attenuator.
 At this point, a portion of the signal is diverted to the Sweep Generator by the trigger circuits.
 The vertical signal is then sent on the delay line.
 The delay line provides a short time delay so the leading edge of the desired signal can be viewed.
 From the delay circuit, the vertical signal is routed to the vertical amplifier.
 The vertical amplifier provides a voltage to the plates inside the C.R.T. that direct the electron beam vertically onto the face of the scope.
 The heart of the horizontal deflection circuit is the sweep generator.
 The sweep generator produces a ramp wave that is synchronized to the input channels by the trigger circuit.
-The time base control determines the time required for the ramp wave to reach its maximum value, which controls the time it takes for the C.R.T. trace to traverse the scope face.
-The sweep generator drives the horizontal deflection amplifiers.
-These amplifiers connect to plates inside the C.R.T. that direct the electron beam horizontal deflection amplifiers.
+The time base control determines the time required for the ramp wave to reach its maximum value, which controls the time it takes for the C.R.T. thas amplifiers connect to plates inside the C.R.T. that direct the electron beam horizontal deflection amplifiers.
+The sweep generator deflection amplifiers.